-Teams of university students that travel to Ecuador will learn practical and theoretical applications of sustainable design in Bahía de Caráquez and Chone from some of the most world renowned architects in Latin America.
-Workshops led by local architects, students, and professors from the Universidad de Guayaquil, skilled Ecuadorian carpenters, and community members from coastal cities in Manabí will explore the history of bamboo architecture and concepts of sustainable design while actively building structures with the local caña guadua species of bamboo in a post-disaster zone as well as within the newly developing agroforestry operation of Los Arboleros Farm.
+Teams of participants that travel to Ecuador will learn practical and theoretical applications of sustainable design in Bahía de Caráquez and Chone from some of the most world-renowned architects in Latin America.
+Workshops led by local architects, students, professors from nearby universities, skilled Ecuadorian carpenters, local farmers, land stewards, and community members from coastal cities in Manabí will explore the history of bamboo architecture, regenerative agriculture, and concepts of sustainable design while actively building structures with the local caña guadua species of bamboo in a post-disaster zone as well as within the newly developing agroforestry operation of Los Arboleros Farm.

 TOPICS OF WORKSHOPS INCLUDE